chussenot/laborg/README.md

 git*LAB ORG*anize the groups!

-a CLI to manage the first groups of a given GitLab in a a local state file.
+`laborg` is CLI to manage the first groups of a given GitLab with a local state file.

 ## Installation